 Using the theme built-in grid system

-This feature is only available for our theme Focal (starting from version 5), our theme Kagami (starting from version 4) and our theme Trademark (all versions).
+This feature is only available for our theme, our theme Kagami (starting from version 4) and our theme Trademark (all versions).

 This is an advanced tutorial that requires basic knowledge of HTML and CSS.
 If you are unsure about it, we would recommend you to use a service like TaskHusky to do it for you.